payloadcms/payload/examples/encryption/next-pages/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Once running, you will find a settings page on your local environment.
-Here you'll see the Date of birth field that encrypted and then decrypted to view.
+Once running, you will land on the Home page.
+Here you will find a User's Date of birth field that has been encrypted and then decrypted to be view on the front-end.

-You can also start editing the Settings to add more fields to encrypt etc.

 ## Learn More